 INTRODUCTION

 For manufacturers striving to deliver increased customer satisfaction, improved competitiveness and stable revenue streams, it has become clear that simply making and selling physical products is no longer enough to secure success (Bustinza et al., 2015).
 It is widely recognised that services have a pivotal part to play in building and protecting customer bases and profit lines.
 As a result, the manufacturing sector finds itself transforming towards new business models, where services fulfil an essential and arguably dominant role.
+Broadly, some manufacturers may build their service business models around ‘intermediate’ services, including performance advisory, condition monitoring, maintenance, and overhaul; others may move towards ‘advanced’ services which are complex value propositions whereby manufacturers offer performance outcomes to their customers (Baines and Lightfoot, 2014).

-(Baines and Lightfoot, 2014)Such strategic transformation is commonly referred to as servitization (Baines et al., 2009).
+Such strategic transformation is commonly referred to as servitization (Baines et al., 2009).
 It entails the fundamental re-orientation of a manufacturer’s strategy (Josephson et al., 2016), business models (Sjödin et al., 2020), organisational structure (Bustinza et al., 2015), and culture (Jorritsma and Wilderom, 2012).
 Numerous research and case descriptions indicate that servitization is fraught with challenges and difficulties (see Martinez et al., 2010, Baines and Shi, 2015, Zhang and Banerji, 2017, Reim et al., 2019, Dmitrijeva et al., 2020).
-While these contributions highlight that servitization creates a considerable range of challenges for manufacturers, they largely describe the symptoms of such challenges (what they are), and do not examine the underlying root causes (why they were created).
-This study focuses on the organisational boundary disruptions, created by servitization, as the root cause of servitization challenges.
+While these contributions highlight that servitization creates a considerable range of challenges for manufacturers, they largely describe the symptoms of such challenges (what they are), and only a handful (see Gebauer et al. (2005) examine the underlying root causes (why they were created).
+This study specifically focuses on the unsettled organisational boundaries, created by servitization, as the root cause of servitization challenges.

 Boundaries are social, symbolic or material demarcations and provide distinctions that shape a collective’s scope and activities (Langley et al., 2019).
 They apply to both the internal and external context of organisations, highlighting demarcations between departments/functions, or between the organisation and its customers or partners.
 In the wider business and management literature, the boundary concept represents a well-established focal point to explain the underlying root causes of organisational and strategic challenges (Carlile, 2004, Kellogg et al., 2006, Zuzul, 2018).
 This is, however, an underexplored theme within the servitization literature (Valtakoski, 2017, Kohtamäki et al., 2019), and the opportunity such a concept offers to explain the root causes of servitization challenges has not received much attention.